-Regarding violations of the duty to list new shares without unnecessary delay, see Oslo Børs' Appeals Committee Case 1/2012 - Decisions and Statements 2012 p.
-46, section 4.1.1.1 and Oslo Børs' letter of criticism of 11 November 2016 - Decisions and Statements 2016 p.
+Regarding violations of the duty to list new shares without unnecessary delay, see Oslo Børs' Appeals criticism of 11 November 2016 - Decisions and Statements 2016 p.
 153, section 4.3.2.5.
 Although these cases concern companies admitted to listing on Oslo Børs and Euronext Expand, they can also be a source of guidance to Issuers admitted to trading on Euronext Growth Oslo.